Resources For Columbia Student Veterans

 For more information, please contact the Office of Military and Veteran Affairs.

-TIP: Notify your Advisor and Class Instructors prior to the start of the semester that you serve in the Reserves or National Guard and you will have to report once a month (or more) and may be called up for duty at any time.
-Create a plan with these support systems so you can make a calculated decision on how you will navigate missed time and classwork, or a missed semester.
+It is highly encouraged for students to notify their Advisor and Class Instructors prior to the start of the semester that they serve in the Reserves or National Guard and they will have to report once a month (or more) and may be called up for duty at any time.
+Create a plan with these support systems so they can make a calculated decision on how they will navigate missed time and classwork, or a missed semester.

-Students in need of a military leave of absence should contact their advisor at their School and the Office of Military and Veteran Affairs.
+Students in need of a military leave of absence should contact their advisor and financial counselor at their School, and the Office of Military and Veteran Affairs.

 Columbia Veterans